wirtes/alcast-artwork/README.md

 The page checks for new artwork every 15 seconds.

-This interval is built into the page and is not configurable by URL parameter.

 ## Feed Behavior

 The page looks up the selected Mastodon account through Mastodon’s public account lookup API, then loads public statuses from that account.